atinder/bird-docs/docs/getting-started/getting-started-with-scheduling/i-have-same-schedule-for-all-store-locations-ead95d20-dd6d-4d92-a7c4-2c18ea537f5e.md

 slug: i-have-same-schedule-for-all-store-locations
 crisp_updated_at: 1750153219000
 crisp_url: https://help.birdchime.com/en-us/article/i-have-same-schedule-for-all-store-locations-13ukhrg/
+description: "Configure one unified delivery and pickup schedule that applies to all your store locations.
+Simplify operating hours, preparation times, and product availability across your entire business."
 ---

 **Set one delivery and pickup schedule for all locations to simplify operations and ensure consistency.**